 My class graduated in 1996 and I started my practice that same year.

-During my residency, I cared for a young girl who had disabling fibromyalgia.
-In fact, it was so bad she was about to have to drop out of high school.
-She was also 30 pounds heavier than she wanted to be and nothing seemed to help.
+During my residency, one patient changed my medical focus.
+It started when I cared for a teen with disabling fibromyalgia.
+It was so bad she was about to have to drop out of high school.
+She also unexpectedly gained 30 pounds and nothing seemed to help.

-I knew what her frustration felt like and I wanted to be able to help.
-I found out she had undiagnosed Hashimoto’s and I was able to guide her to reverse it.
-This experience led to realize that hormones were powerful chemicals that could keep diet and exercise from working if they were out of balance.
+I knew what her frustration felt like and I wanted to help.
+Then I found out she had undiagnosed Hashimoto’s.
+Because of my research and training, I was able to guide her to reverse it.
+This experience led me to realize that hormones are powerful chemicals that can keep diet and exercise from working when they’re out of balance.

 Health problems resurface

-After about of decade into my medical practice, some of the old complications of cerebral palsy started to catch up with me again.
-My calf muscles were always way too tight.
-Between that and my love of being active, I started getting chronic heel and leg pain.
+After about a decade into my medical practice, some of the old complications of cerebral palsy started to catch up with me again.
+Over my adult years, I ran regularly and did some recreational races.
+I had a few wins and lots of age group awards.

-I’d tried everything I could including a few surgeries, but nothing helped.
+I’d tried everything I could including multiple “1st step” surgeries, but nothing helped.
 My surgeon said I’d need more major leg surgeries, but they would require a year of recovery and they would not be guaranteed to help.
 For a few years, I was in limbo, not wanting to give up the little bit of activity I could do.

 About this time, I developed a lump in my left arm.
-I suspected that it was a rare nerve tumor called a schwannoma.
+It was a rare nerve tumor called a schwannoma.
 Most schwannomas are benign, but some are malignant.
 The ones that are really aren’t treatable, but even just getting to it wasn’t that easy.
 If the surgery did not go well, I could lose the use of my arm.

-I connected with a woman who is amongst the world’s leading neurosurgeons.
+I connected with a doctor who is amongst the world’s leading neurosurgeons.
 She was optimistic but did say that there were three possible outcomes and we would not know until after surgery.

 I had a few months of not knowing whether I’d:

-As a doctor, I knew this was an example of the many ways in which our bodies were not perfect.
-You can take care of yourself and be a good person, and still random things can happen.
+As a doctor, I knew this was an example of the many ways in which our bodies are not perfect.
+You can take care of yourself and be a good person, and still, random things can happen.

 Now you know why this health thing is so important to me.